itsschwer/tradesteal/README.md

 To operate, place a number of items in the input slots of each Blast Furnace corresponding to the desired trade offer slots.
 For example, 6 items in the *Steal* Blast Furnace and 2 items in the *Replace* Blast Furnace will replace the second trade of the recipient villager with the sixth trade from the donor villager.
 If the number of items placed in a Blast Furnace is greater than the number of trades offered by the corresponding villager, then trade stealing will operate using the last trade slot offered by that villager.

+Once a villager receives a trade, they can no longer unlock new trades.

 ## Functions
 *Split between 'Available' (i.e. fine to call using `/function`) and 'Internal' (not intended to be called by `/function`).*